TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/WritingStyleGuide.rst

 Spelling
 --------

-We write using American (US) spelling.
+We use American (US) spelling.
 That means we write color, rather than *colour, and use -ize endings, rather than *-ise.

 .. _dictionary: